Wrap up your year with 25% off select plans

 Get started with LastPass Business

-No credit card required for trial.
-After the trial, Business is $7 per user/month.
+No credit card required for the trial.
+After the free 14-day trial, Business is $7 per user/month.